 • Which content mediums seem to be performing the best for your competitors?
 (Written, audio, video or other messages)

-Keep in mind that you can often glean some of the most effective unique blog marketing strategies from people who aren't even in your niche.
-Thinking outside the box can inspire you for marketing strategies that clearly work well in other industries, but haven't yet been applied to your own field.
+Keep in mind that you can often glean some of the most effective and unique blog marketing strategies from people who aren't even in your niche.
+Thinking outside the box can inspire you with marketing strategies that clearly work well in other industries but haven't yet been applied to your own field.

 10. Study your analytics to understand if your blog marketing is effective